 A drum solo in jazz is better than a drum solo in rock.
 Compare “Skin Deep” — the opening track of 1952’s Ellington Uptown — to, say, Led Zeppelin’s “Moby Dick,” which is perhaps the most famous of all recorded rock ‘n’ roll drum solos.
-Not to disrespect John Bonham, who is surely one of the greatest drummers of all time, but it is no contest between the two — “Moby Dick” is, as they say, just noise compared to the thunderous rhythms and melodicism of Louie Bellson’s 4-minute “Skin Deep” showcase.
+Not to disrespect John Bonham, who is surely one of the best drummers to ever live, but it is no contest between the two — “Moby Dick” is, as they say, just noise compared to the thunderous rhythms and melodicism of Louie Bellson’s 4-minute “Skin Deep” showcase.

 Don’t even get me started on Neil Peart.

-So, is jazz inherently better than rock?
-Tough to say, but here’s some more food for thought: a jazz “suite” is typically better than its rock counterpart.
+Jazz stays winning — an extended jazz “suite” is usually better than its rock counterpart.
 Case in point: Ellington’s 14-minute “Harlem.”

 The composition is a sort-of non-classical tone poem, working its way through a variety of sentimental moods, perfectly flowing from one musical idea to the next.
 The transitions are never choppy or forced.
-Once again, Rush (or ELP or Jethro Tull or even Yes) could have learned a few lessons.
+Once again, Rush (or ELP or Jethro Tull or even Yes) should have been taking notes .

 Ellington Uptown is quite possibly Duke’s finest album (his 1930s recordings remain his best work, but that’s a different story).
-One of the more underrated aspects is the crystalline production — George Avakian culls a wholesome performance withy every orchestra member clearly recognizable.
-A perfect amount of reverb is also a key ingredient, while doubling down as the secret weapon of Bellson’s legendary solo.
+One of the more underrated aspects is the crystalline production — George Avakian culls a wholesome performance that that still singles out the individual musicians, right down to each member of the orchestra.